MicrosoftDocs/azure-docs/articles/app-service/containers/tutorial-python-postgresql-app.md

 Earlier in the tutorial, you defined environment variables to connect to your PostgreSQL database.

-In Azure App Service, you set environment variables as *app settings* by using the [az webapp config appsettings set](/cli/azure/webapp/config/appsettings?view=azure-cli-latest#az-webapp-config-appsettings-set) command.
+In Azure App Service, you set environment variables as *app settings*, by using the [az webapp config appsettings set](/cli/azure/webapp/config/appsettings?view=azure-cli-latest#az-webapp-config-appsettings-set) command.

 In the Azure Cloud Shell, run the following command to specify the database connection details as app settings.
 Replace *\<app-name>*, *\<resourcegroup-name>*, and *\<postgresql-name>* with your own values.